gSchool/stoplight-event-exercise/README.md

 Add new DOM event listeners to log the mouse state of each button.

-- When a user's mouse "enters" a button, log `"Entered <textContent> button"` to the console.
+- When a user's mouse enters a button, log `"Entered <textContent> button"` to the console.
-- When a user's mouse "leaves" a button, log `"Left <textContent> button"` to the console.
+- When a user's mouse leaves a button, log `"Left <textContent> button"` to the console.

 **TIP:** Each event type will need a separate event listener.